 Please do not email me about this project without reading the disclaimer above.

 A persistent object database lets you do two things:How could you write a very simple one?
 Start by implementing the Hermit Crab variable length file class.
-Use ordinary serialisation to save and restore objects.
+Use ordinary serialization to save and restore objects.
 You can retrieve objects from the hermit crab file by serial number.

 Basically you are simulating a segmented virtual memory system with an LRU (Least Recently Used) cache of objects.
 You need an array indexed by object number.
-With that array you can find out if the object is currently in RAM, and if so where in RAM it is.
+With that array you can find out if the object is currently in RAM and if so where in RAM it is.
 If it is not in RAM, you can use the object number to retrieve it.
 You also have to keep track if each RAM-based object is clean or dirty.
-Dirty means it has been changed, and eventually the disk copy will have to be updated.
+Dirty means it has been changed and eventually the disk copy will have to be updated.
 The simplest way to implement an LRU is to maintain a chain.
 Every time an object is touched, you move it to the head of the chain.
 The object on the tail end of the chain is then the least recently used.

 Ideally you would code your application that used the POD as if the POD were not there.
-Some commercial PODs automatically insert code in your application to help give that illusion.
+Some commercial PODs (Persistent Object Databases) automatically insert code in your application to help give that illusion.
 The trickiest part of this project involves techniques to make the POD as transparent as possible.
 You might want to study some commercial PODs to get some ideas on how to handle this.

 Let’s look at some of the problems: